can3p/can3p.github.io/_posts/2018-06-03-client-writeup-merge.md

 to have anything from the post as a key.
 In this case, using `filename` as a key made generation logic really simple.

-Now, I have all parts in place - I had all posts fetched from the server, I could determine which posts were updated remotely or just didn't exist locally and I could convert remote representation back to the markdown text (I omitted the code that turned fields into a header
+Now I have all parts in place - all posts could be fetched from the server, I could determine which posts were updated remotely or just didn't exist locally and I could convert remote representation back to the markdown text (I omitted the code that turned fields into a header